lokeshbayannagari/ByteWheelsProject/README.md

 .
 2.Create datasource in payara (refer ByteWheels_Setup_Version_1.0.docx)

+3.Open eclipse IDE
+	* Click on File -> Import.. -> Git -> Projects from git -> Existing Local Repository ->
+	    Add -> Browse (To ByteWheelsProject/ByteWheels folder that we cloned recently) -> Next -> Next -> Finish
+	* Build the project

-3.Open the project in eclipse and add payara server (by installing glassfish tool in eclipse market).
+4. Add payara server (by installing glassfish tool in eclipse market).
+	Define GlassFish runtime properties.
+		* Name : Glassfish bytewheels
+		* Glassfish location : home folder of glassfish server
+		* Java Location : Enter java path to jdk 8 home folder

+	Define GlassFish Application Server properties.
+		* Host Name : localhost
+		* Domain path: change it to the domain "bytewheels" that we created using the set up doc.
+		* Admin Name : admin
+		* Password : <empty> as we did not give any password while creating the password

+	* Start the server in eclipse

 references